Lonnie Holley: Early life

-Lonnie Holley was born on February 10, 1950, in Birmingham, Alabama, (during the Jim Crow era).
+Lonnie Holley was born on February 10, 1950, in Birmingham, Alabama during the Jim Crow era.
 From the age of five, Holley worked various jobs: picking up trash at a drive-in movie theatre, washing dishes, and cooking.
-He lived in a whiskey house, on the state fairgrounds, and in several foster homes.
-His early life was chaotic and Holley was never afforded the pleasure of a real childhood.
-Born the 7th of 27 children, Holley claims to have been traded for a bottle of whiskey when he was four.
+He lived in a whiskey house on the state fairgrounds and several foster homes.
+His early life was chaotic, and Holley was never afforded the pleasure of a real childhood.
+Born the seventh of 27 children, Holley claims to have been traded for a bottle of whiskey when he was four.